Andersgee/LinearAlgebra.wasm/README.md

 # LinearAlgebra.wasm

 Some matrix algebra compiled to WebAssembly.
 See the example folder for an example website.
+There you can also find the actual LinearAlgebra.wasm file.

 ## Function reference